tjhickey724/compiler_design/notes/parsing/overview.md

 then the grammar specifies a parse tree built on top of those tokens.
 After parsing, the parse tree is used to analyze the program and to generate the code.

+A special case of CFGs are the [Operator Grammars](./OperatorGrammars.md) which are easy to understand and give a good introduction to both
+LL and LR parsing.

 If the grammar satisfies certain syntactic properties, we can easily construct an efficient parser for that grammar.
 The main kinds of grammars considered in compiler design are as follows (where $k\ge 0$ is a integer specifying the "lookahead" needed by the parser).
 * [LL(k) - recursive descent parsers](./recursive_descent.md)